Onan-Thairu/portfolio/README.md

  * A computer or a phone.

- * An access to the Internet.
+ * Access to the Internet.

  ## Technology Used